James-Harkins/sweater_weather/README.md

 ## Overview

 Sweater Weather is a 4-day project assigned during Module 3 of Turing's Back-End Engineering program.
-Using Ruby on Rails, the API app exposes various endpoints for a hypothetical front-end application.
+Using Ruby on Rails, the API app exposes various endpoints for a hypothetical front-end application, which will allow users to see the current weather as well as the forecasted weather at the destination.

 ## Learning Goals